Mesothelioma CT Scans

 Mesothelioma CT Images FAQs

-Does mesothelioma show up on a CT scan?
+Can mesothelioma be seen on a CT scan?

 Yes, mesothelioma can often be detected on a CT scan since this test provides detailed images of the chest, abdomen, and other areas where this cancer develops.